arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 There are a lot of things I know at this point: I am working on Italics along with a few more typographic features, and I will continue to refine shaping, spacing, and kerning across the project.

 I hope to finish and fully release a `1.0` in the coming months.
-When I do, I plan to also have a more-refined versions of this essay.
-So, if you managed to actually read this post and have any questions for me, please me know!
+When I do, I plan to also release a more-refined version of this essay.

+So, if you managed to actually read (or even skim!) this post and have any questions for me, please me know.

 If you’ve already picked up a license for Name Sans, I really appreciate you coming along for the journey!
 If you haven’t, it’s still at a greatly-reduced price while it’s in pre-release (if you do the math, it’s currently about $4.03 per style).
 By [purchasing a license through Future Fonts](https://www.futurefonts.xyz/arrowtype/name-sans), you will be securing future updates for free, for life.

-I hope you consider picking up a license, and I hope you reach out to me when you put it to use!
-I love to see when people have put my fonts to work – it really makes this whole effort feel worthwhile.
+Finally, I hope you reach out to me if you put Name Sans to use!
+I love to see when people get value out of my type – it really makes this whole, slightly-ridiculous effort feel worthwhile.